GM Rewards

 Remember that the game is supposed to be fun, so waste as little time as possible on drama and spend as much time as possible providing an exciting, action-packed adventure for your players.

 Resolve any issues as fairly as possible.
-For example, if the character selected an option that they did not have Access to, let them pick another option to replace it; if they should not have paid a discounted price for an item, let them pay the additional costs to meet the full purchase price; and so on.
+For example, if the character selected an option that they did not have Access to, let them pick another option to replace it; if they paid a discounted price for an item in error, let them pay the additional costs to meet the full purchase price; and so on.
 If you believe a player is cheating, ask your Event Organizer for assistance.
 If you are both the Event Organizer and the GM, use your discretion on how to proceed.

 Additional Adventures